Breast Reconstruction & Breast Implants Nashville, TN

 There is no one best reconstruction method.
 There are pros and cons to each.
 For example, breast implants require less invasive surgery than procedures using your own body tissues, but the results may look and feel less natural.
 Your body shape and anatomy may affect the types of breast reconstruction likely to give you the best results.
 For example, women with larger breasts may need breast reduction surgery on the opposite, natural breast to create a more even look.
 Your lifestyle may also affect the type of reconstruction you choose.
 For example, some types use muscles from other parts of the body, causing weakness in the area.
 These may not be good options for athletic women.

-Your Nashville, TN plastic surgeon will help you choose the type of reconstruction that will give you the best results and fit with your lifestyle.
+Dr. Robert Garza, a double board certified plastic and reconstructive surgeon and founder of Garza Plastic Surgery, will help you choose the type of breast reconstruction that will give you the best results and fit with your lifestyle.
 Take the time to study your options and make a thoughtful, informed choice.
 Although this decision may seem overwhelming, it may help to know that most women who have had breast reconstruction do not regret the method they chose.
 There are fairly few complications with any of the current techniques, especially when a woman is a good candidate for a selected procedure.
 Most breast reconstruction methods involve several steps.
 Both immediate and delayed reconstructions require a hospital stay for the first procedure.
 Follow-up procedures may be done on an outpatient basis.

 The Impact of Smoking and Body Weight on Breast Reconstruction